 Creating a reward system is an effective way to make sure your kids are brushing for the complete two minutes that is recommended after meals.
 Simply create a chart where kids can collect the stickers they receive for brushing.
 After they gather a certain amount of stickers, they can collect them for a healthy treat or a prize.
 This will motivate them to brush their teeth every day.

 Start taking steps to establish a routine with your kids from an early age.
 Even babies need dental care for their health and development.
 Stress the importance of good dental hygiene and make sure that your child visits the dentist by their 1st birthday.
-Jefferson Dental offers special care for young patients at 55+ dental office locations.
-Plus we accepts Medicaid, CHIP most PPO insurance plans and offer patients with no insurance up to 50% off dental care with our Exclusive Dental Savings Plan.
+Jefferson Dental offers special care for young patients at 70+ dental office locations.
+Plus we accept Medicaid, most PPO insurance plans and even offer patients with no insurance up to 50% off dental care with our exclusive Dental Savings Plan.